exvim/exvim.github.io/about/index.md

 ## About exVim organization

 The exVim is an organization in Github.
 The repositories under exVim are the plugins used in exVim project.
-They follow the standard vim-plugin structures so that people can install on demand.
+They follow the standard Vim plugin structures so that people can install them on demand.

 ## About exvim/main repository

-The [exvim/main](https://github.com/exvim/main#installation) is the repository for managing the plugins, external tools and custom scripts.
-It is the main entry point for exVim project.
+The [exvim/main](https://github.com/exvim/main#installation) is the repository for managing the plugins, external tools, and custom scripts.
+It is the main entry point for the exVim project.

 The repository contains: